LawrenceELee/NewsBot/README.md

 * Twitter API.
 * RSS/Atom feeds.
 * OAuth
-...more as ideas come to me...
+* ...more as ideas come to me...

+Dependencies:
+* rome-fetcher-1.0.jar